Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 of the local wine.
 Dinner will be taken at a local restaurant.

-After breakfast we have some free time, before an afternoon transfer to Astana airport for our flight to London Heathrow.
+After breakfast, we take a morning transfer to Tashkent airport for our flight to London Heathrow, via Astana.